Arukio/arukio/README.md

 ### Hi, I'm Irfan Marzuki  👋

-- 💖 I love Node.js and Typescript
+- 💖 I working with Node.js and Typescript
 - 🌱 I’m currently learning Golang and Rust
 - 📫 How to reach me: irfnmzk@gmail.com